My first camera

 At last count, I had over 10,000 images stored on my computer (now downloaded to an external hard drive) and probably many hundreds of photos stored in boxes packed away in cupboards somewhere.

 My biggest dilemma of course is – what do we do with all these photos??
-And I really don’t have an answer to that question either.
-Perhaps I will create a website that will allow others to use them for free, at least that way they’ll get used for something.
+And I really don’t have an answer to that question yet.
+Perhaps I will create a website that allows others to use them, at least that way they’ll get used for something.

 I’ve also got many boxes of old film negatives that I’m pretty sure will never get used again either, but I can’t bring myself to throw any of them out either.